In the ongoing cyber war of humans-against-humans; AI-against-AI, what new trends and threats need to be addressed in the near future?

 - While current encryption method remain secure, the age of quantum computing could dawn soon, and organizations that are slow to adopt quantum-resistant cryptography and related solutions are already at risk.

-With the various ongoing trends and threat identified, three factors were identified as strategies for keeping one step ahead of cyber threats: leveraging of AI in threat intelligence gathering and sharing; continual investments in cyber awareness training and skills-development in cyber defense; and greater public-private partnerships in cybersecurity information sharing and innovation.
+With the various ongoing trends and threats identified, three factors were identified as strategies for keeping one step ahead of cyber threats: leveraging AI in threat intelligence gathering and sharing; continual investments in cyber awareness training and skills development in cyber defense; and greater public-private partnerships in cybersecurity information sharing and innovation.

 For the immediate short-term future, the three panelists unanimously agreed with Prof Siow’s insights: